csulpizi/cawfn/README.md

 `(foo :a 2 :b 3)`

 The above snippet would throw an exception during compile-time since it does not specify argument `c`.

+`(foo :a 6 :b 7 :c 4 :f 2)`

+The above snippet would throw an exception during compile-time since it does not recognize argument `f`.
+(This is a feature to prevent accidentally spelling an argument incorrectly).